Puerto Santiago Travel Guide

 There is the usual assortment of international restaurants in Puerto Santiago, but the local Canarian eateries and tapas bars are the best.
 Try some of the delicious traditional dishes, such as roast chicken in banana cream or 'wrinkly potatoes' in the local mojo picón sauce.
 One of the most popular restaurants in Puerto Santiago is Pancho, while TJ's Entertainment Bar serves pub food like sandwiches and pies and is also well-loved.

 Most of the entertainment in Puerto Santiago is provided by the hotels.
 The nightlife is fairly laid back and many bars close at midnight.
 After dark entertainment usually consists of relaxed drinks and drawn-out meals.
-However, those wanting to dance the night away can make the short trip to one of the other nearby resorts, like Playa de las Americas, which offer more of a party scene.
+However, those wanting to dance the night away can make the short trip to one of the other nearby resorts, such as Playa de las Americas, which offer more of a party scene.
 The proximity of Puerto Santiago to such nightlife hubs allows visitors the best of both worlds: the peaceful, quiet resort atmosphere, and the fun Tenerife nightlife.

 Puerto Santiago's black sand beach is European Blue Flag accredited.
 There are also boat trips, walks, visits to neighbouring Playa la Arena and Los Gigantes, day trips to nearby towns and points of interest, and much more to be enjoyed.
 Many hotels also offer their own entertainment programmes.
 For those visiting in July, the annual fiesta and fireworks display in honour of Our Lady Carmen is not to be missed.
 The main activity is sun tanning on the gorgeous beaches, but the restless will find plenty of other activities and diversions.